Pauniel-10/ProgPOE/README.md

 # ProgPOE
+##Part 1

-This project is a simple **Java-based login and registration system** that allows users to:
+This part of the project is a simple **Java-based login and registration system** that allows users to:

 * Register with their first name, surname, username, password, and phone number.
 * Validate username, password, and phone number according to specific rules.